Icinga/icinga2/doc/6-distributed-monitoring.md

 The installer package includes the [NSClient++](http://www.nsclient.org/) so that Icinga 2 can use its built-in plugins.
 You can find more details in [this chapter](6-distributed-monitoring.md#distributed-monitoring-windows-nscp).
+The Windows package also installs native [monitoring plugin binaries](6-distributed-monitoring.md#distributed-monitoring-windows-plugins) to get you started more easily.

 ![Icinga 2 Windows Setup](images/distributed-monitoring/icinga2_windows_setup_installer_01.png)
 ![Icinga 2 Windows Setup](images/distributed-monitoring/icinga2_windows_setup_installer_02.png)